What is an annuity?

 Cover for: Two lives.

-Policy ends: Upon the death of both yourself and your spouse, partner or financially dependent partner.
+When will the annuity end?
+Upon the death of both you and your named spouse, or partner.

-Your personal and financial circumstances will influence the income rate you can receive, so it’s important to understand the differences in products and factor this into your decision.
+Your personal and financial circumstances will influence the annuity rate you can receive.
+It’s important to understand the differences in products and factor this into your decision.

-For example, illness or other health considerations that contribute towards your reduced life expectancy could see you receive a higher, regular income from your annuity.
+For example, illness or other health considerations that contribute towards your reduced life expectancy could see you receive a higher income from your annuity.

-A single life annuity provides you with a regular, guaranteed income until your death, upon which the policy ends.
+A single life annuity provides you with a regular, guaranteed income until your death.
+The policy then ends.

-It could be a suitable option for those without a spouse or partner, or in the situation of a partner having sufficient pension arrangements of their own or a shorter life expectancy.
+It could be a suitable option for those without a spouse or partner.
+Or for those who have a partner with enough pension savings of their own or a shorter life expectancy.

-It may not be suitable to those who seek more flexibility about how much to take as income or if you want to have future access to all of your pension fund.
+It may not be suitable for those who seek more flexibility around how much they take as income.
+Or those who want to have future access to all of their pension funds.

-The income paid to your spouse, partner or financial dependant will be a proportion of the income you were receiving before your death.
+The income paid to the second annuitant will be a proportion of the income you were receiving before your death.
 You decide what this proportion will be at the point of buying your joint life annuity.
 The higher the proportion you set, the lower your retirement income will be.

-A joint life annuity may be suitable for those who wish to provide a regular income to a financially dependent partner in the event of their death.
-It can help support them financially in the event they are without their own pension arrangements, or these will not cover their long-term financial needs.
-The initial income will usually be lower if a joint life annuity is selected.
+A joint life annuity may be suitable for those who wish to provide a regular income to a financially dependent partner or spouse in the event of their death.
+It can help support them in the event they are without their own pension arrangements.
+Or if these will not cover their long-term financial needs.
+The initial income will usually be lower if you chose a joint life annuity.

-What happens to my single lifetime annuity when I die?
+What happens to my single life annuity when I die?

 If you choose a single life annuity, the policy will likely end upon your death.

-However, there are additional benefits and options you may wish to consider, such as value protection guarantee period.
-These additional features may allow a lump sum or ongoing income to continue to be payable to your beneficiaries or estate following your death.
+But, there are extra options you may wish to consider, such as value protection or a guarantee period.
+These features may allow a lump sum, or ongoing income for a period of time, to be paid to your beneficiaries or estate following your death.

 The clear distinction here is that a joint life annuity would see your chosen spouse or partner continue to receive a regular income for life.

-What happens to my joint lifetime annuity when I die?
+What happens to my joint life annuity when I die?

-On your death, a joint life annuity would see your income transfer to your surviving spouse, civil partner or financially dependent partner.
-This would be a proportion of the income you were receiving before your death.
+On your death, a joint life annuity would see income continue to your named surviving spouse or partner.
+You supply details of your spouse, civil partner or financially dependent partner when setting up your plan.
+The income would be a proportion of the income you were receiving before your death.

 This proportion is a percentage figure, selected by you when purchasing the annuity.
-You can set this as high as 100% or any percentage you wish however, this will impact the income you receive.
+You can set this as high as 100% or any percentage you wish.
+But this will impact the income you receive.

-With Annuity Ready, you can compare and edit quotes to adjust different percentages and view how rates differ depending on the different scenarios you select.
+With Annuity Ready, you can compare and edit quotes to view different percentages.
+This will allow you to see how annuity rates change depending on the scenarios you select.

-You can also add additional benefits and options, such as value protection or a guarantee period to a joint life annuity.
+You can also add additional benefits and options, such as value protection or a guarantee period.
 Adding death benefits to your annuity will impact the amount of income you receive.
-It is also worth keeping in mind that when selecting a joint life annuity as well as value protection, the percentages available under both will be impacted.
+Keep in mind that when selecting a joint life annuity as well as value protection, the percentages available for both will be affected.

-You are entitled to free guidance at retirement via Pension Wise, a government service from MoneyHelper.
-This is via a phone call or face-to-face appointment that provides you with free, impartial guidance, available to anyone aged 50 or over with a defined pension contribution.
+You can get free guidance at retirement via Pension Wise, a government service from MoneyHelper.
+This is via a phone call or face-to-face appointment.
+It provides you with free, impartial guidance.
+It is available to anyone aged 50 or over with a defined pension contribution.
 This is a single appointment only.

-If you need further assistance, you may wish to get in touch with an independent financial adviser.
+If you need further help, you may wish to get in touch with an independent financial adviser.
 You can find a local financial adviser using the Retirement Adviser Directory on the MoneyHelper website.

-Annuity Ready allows you to compare the whole of the open market annuity rates.
-We provide you with a service to search single and joint life annuity rates, along with the flexibility to adjust your quotes by adding/excluding additional benefits or adjusting the percentage of income left to your spouse or partner after your death.
+Annuity Ready allows you to compare annuity rates from all providers on the open market.
+We offer comparison for both single and joint life annuity rates.
+You have the flexibility to adjust your quotes by adding/excluding extra benefits.
+And adjusting the percentage of income left to your spouse or partner after your death.

-Compare annuity rates: Single and joint lifetime annuities
+Compare annuity rates: Single and joint life annuities

-If you have made the decision to purchase a single or joint lifetime annuity, you are encouraged to shop around to find a rate that meets your requirements.
+If you have made the decision to buy a single or joint life annuity.
+We encourage you to shop around to find an annuity rate that meets your requirements.

-Annuity Ready is a comparison service that can help you compare quotes across the whole of the market, including Aviva, Canada Life, JUST, Legal & General and Scottish Widows.
+Annuity Ready is a comparison service.
+We can help you compare quotes across the whole of the market.
+This includes Aviva, Canada Life, JUST, Legal & General, Scottish Widows and Standard Life.

-Simply enter your details once and we’ll search the open market to see if we can find you a higher income than your current pension provider.
+Enter your details once and we’ll search the open market.
+You can see if we can find you a higher income than your current pension provider.
 You can even adjust and tailor the quote online to view different rates based on your requirements.